 Skip to main content

 The Atlas CLI packages everything ML engineers need to onboard a new environment, validate a stack, and ship telemetry into the learning pipeline—without writing glue code.
 Commands are grouped under the atlas executable (installed with arc-atlas) and the arc-atlas helper for export/review automation.
-The CLI automatically loads .env files from the project root, extends PYTHONPATH with src/root directories, and respects feature flags such as ATLAS_FAKE_LLM=1 for offline smoke tests.
+The CLI automatically loads .env files from the project root and extends PYTHONPATH with src/root directories.

 WorkflowCommand(s)Summary